A Systematic Search for Big Dippers in ASAS-SN: Discussion of each target

 We divide our candidates into three categories; single-dip eclipsing binary candidates, multi-dip eclipsing binary candidates, and big dippers.
 For each category, we first summarize the objects discovered in ASAS-SN.
 For systems in the first two classes, we can also crudely estimate the period with a Gaia measurement of $RV_{amp}$.
 In an equal mass binary, the observed peak-to-peak velocity amplitude of an edge-on, circular orbit is

 where $a$ is the semimajor axis and $M_T$ ($M_{T\odot}$) is the total system mass (in solar masses) and $P$ ($P_d$) is the period (in days).
-We would observe $V_p \sin i$, where $i$ is the inclination, but for wide eclipsing binaries with $\sin i \simeq 1$, we can estimate a minimum system mass by comparing $V_p$ and $RV_{amp}$.
+We observe $V_p \sin i$, where $i$ is the inclination, but for wide eclipsing binaries with $\sin i \simeq 1$, we can estimate a minimum system mass by comparing $V_p$ and $RV_{amp}$.
 Assuming the RVs are measured for the more massive star (i.e., the most luminous), $V_p$ can be reduced by increasing the mass ratio and ellipticity can increase it by at most $(1-e^2)^{-1/2}$.
 The amplitude can also be underestimated because the RV measurements do not fully sample orbits longer than the roughly 1000~day (2.8~years) span of the data in \Gaia{} DR3.
-This also means that once $RV_{amp} \lesssim 20$~km/s, the Gaia data are no longer sampling the full orbit and Eqn.~\ref{eqn:MPtoV} will begin to increasingly overestimate periods.
+Once the Gaia data are no longer sampling the full orbit, Eqn.~\ref{eqn:MPtoV} will begin to increasingly overestimate periods.
+Another issue is that once $RV_{amp}$ gets close to $\sim20$~km/s, much of it could be created by noise in the RV measurements, leading to Eqn.~\ref{eqn:MPtoV} to underestimate the period.